AutoIndex24

 Frequently asked questions

 Q: Does this dataset show diesel prices in Europe today?
-A: No. The findings include registration shares, registration totals, and average CO2 for 2020 through 2024, but no diesel price or daily rate data.
+A: No. The findings cover registrations and average CO2 for 2020 through 2024 in DE, ES, FR, and IT, but do not include diesel price data.

 Sources